 4.1.
 The second way is to type "Shift + A" and choose "Search".
 Type "Image Texture" in the search bar and choose the adequate node.

 4.2.
 Click on "Open" and load your first texture.
 Let's say it's the Diffuse, or Albedo texture.

 4.4.
-Now drag all your other textures and attach them to the right pins: Normal should go to Normal, and the OcclusionRoughnessMetallic texture should go both in MetallicRoughness and Occlusion.
-Indeed, this texture is supposed to contain the Occlusion map in its red channel, the roughness map in its green channel, and the metallic map in its blue channel.
+Now drag all your other textures and attach them to the right pins: Normal should go to Normal, and the OcclusionRoughnessMetallic (ORM) texture should go both in MetallicRoughness and Occlusion.
+Indeed, this texture is supposed to contain the Occlusion Map in its red channel, the Roughness Map in its green channel, and the Metallic Map in its blue channel.
 As a result, the glTF node will automatically know in which channel of the image it should search for the right texture.

 4.5.
-When all your maps are connected, don't forget to put your ORM and Normal in "Non-Color Data", to avoid any artifact.
+When all your maps are connected, don't forget to put your ORM and Normal in "Non-Color Data", to avoid any artefact.

 4.8.
 The export window will appear.
 You don't have to touch anything, just choose the folder to which you want to export your model, name your model and then click on "Export glTF 2.0" on the top right-hand side.

 At the time this tutorial is written, you won't be able to export your glTF model in the same folder as your ".obj" model, and certainly not in the same folder where your textures are.
 If you try it, Blender will tell you that the export has failed, because it will in fact try to re-write the textures that are** already processed** in Blender.
 To avoid this error, you must export your glTF in another folder.
 You will see that your textures will be exported too.

 You have successfully turned your object into a ".glTF"!